On a Professional Note

 I am a electronic engineer specialising in antenna design and manufacture and have over the years published a couple of papers in technical journals and magazines that I would like to bring to the attention of my colleagues in this field.
 Specifically, I have published one paper in which I challenge the conventional wisdom on a principle applied in practically every antenna theory textbook, and also others that I think students may be unaware of and may contribute to their understanding of some concepts in antenna theory.

-The papers I would like to discuss are listed below, with a complete but very modest list of my professional publications listed at the end (click on the heading to access the article and an introduction to it).
+The papers I would like to discuss are listed below, with a complete but very modest list of my professional publications listed at the end.

 1. Aperture Theory and the Equivalence Principle

 I have recently decided to take another look at the problem and have submitted a follow-on article that includes the following example of a reflector illuminated by a line source.
 The electromagnetic fields are calculated along a circular ‘aperture’ as indicated, and the original reflector is replaced with the new geometry and the magnetic current density radiating in its presence.
 The radiated patterns for the original and the artificial circular problem are almost indistinguishable.
 A significantly simpler proof of the concept is also presented.
-I am happy to report that the new paper has now been published, and you can read it here.
+I am happy to report that the new paper has now been published.

 Some of the reviewer comments: "The approach proposed by the author is original and interesting", "Good finding and contribution", "The readability of the manuscript is excellent and the theoretical developments are clearly reported", "I think that this study is excellent and examples are enough and clear."

 (a) Reflector illuminated by line source (b) Circular aperture and magnetic current density